psu13/mutable-hakyll/posts/measurement.md

 enough to list them.

 If forced to take a stance I would probably say that I am most sympathetic to the more "ontological" theories, like Bohm or Everett.
-My least favorite idea is probably QBism and its relations because I have a hard time being enthusiastic about a world where everything is just the knowledge and credences of rational actors.
-None of the ideas above really seem to attack the core question about what is really happening in quantum and quantum/classical interactions.
+My least favorite idea is probably QBism because I have a hard time being enthusiastic about a world where everything is just the knowledge and credences of rational actors.
+Paradoxically I do like Ballentine's careful thinking about these issues, and I think more people need to do that.
+I feel like what we really need to do is to attack the core question of what is really happening in quantum and quantum/classical interactions.
 Until we have a better understanding of that I think we'll never figure out this puzzle.

 When in doubt, I will just appeal to my favorite quantum computer nerd: [Scott Aaronson](https://scottaaronson.blog/?p=5359) for his point of view, which seems right.